Two friends unpack the media you loved as a child and talk about its history and development.

 Kristen and Cera are very funny, clever, insightful, attractive, and beautiful.
 Every time I order from them, my food is fresh and warm.
 Hearing their hypnotically caucasian voices for this long, uninterrupted and in such high quality, evoked a primal sense of bloodlust in me that I haven’t experienced since before.
 Thank you.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Ruining Your Childhood and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Ruining Your Childhood.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Ruining Your Childhood and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Ruining Your Childhood from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Ruining Your Childhood from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.